 – Strong and/or graphic sexual situations.

 Videos that have any of the above may be directly submitted to the MTAC Extreme AMV Contest for consideration.
 Any videos submitted for the main contest entry that contains content not suitable for showing at the main contest will also be considered for entry into the MTAC Extreme AMV Contest.
-The Extreme Contest has only one award, with judging performed by the MTAC AMV Department staff.
+The Extreme Contest will have awards for 1st, 2nd, and 3rd place videos.

 Please note that, to attend the AMV Extreme Contest showing at MTAC, you must verify that you are 18 years of age or older.
-Please review the MTAC website (http://www.mtac.net) and MTAC 2017 Program Guide for details on admission requirements for 18+ age restricted events.
+Please review the MTAC website’s Rules & Guidelines section and the MTAC 18th Battalion Program Guides for details on admission requirements for 18+ age restricted convention events.

 In addition to the General Contest Rules above, the following additional rules will apply to Extreme AMV Contest submissions:

-– All Extreme Contest submissions require the same information as the regular AMV contest, except that on the contest entry form select “Extreme” in the Secondary Category choice to have your video placed into the Extreme Contest.
+– All Extreme Contest submissions require the same information as the regular AMV contest, except that on the contest entry form select “Extreme” in the first Special category choice to directly have your video considered for the Extreme Contest.
 If you submit multiple videos for both Extreme and Main contest submission, please have separate sheets for the Extreme Contest submissions versus the main contest submissions and label all videos clearly.
-If an entry or entries are marked “Extreme” yet qualify under the rules of the Main AMV Contest, they will be placed into the main contest pool under the Primary and Special Categories chosen.
-Therefore, even though you may intend for said entry/entries to be in the Extreme AMV Contest, you are encouraged to verify the Primary Category choice and fill in a Special Category if it fits one.

 – THE CREATOR (AND/OR SUBMITTER) OF THE VIDEO MUST BE AT LEAST 18 YEARS OF AGE TO PARTICIPATE IN THE CONTEST.
 There will be a form provided by e-mail that will act as a waiver to enter these categories for viewing and for being awarded if the video should win the Extreme Contest.